livingdocsIO/documentation/reference-docs/maintenance/release-management/how.md

 ### Assumption

-The latest release of the downstream application is `4.0.0`.
+Let's assume that the latest release is `v4.0.0`.
+We want to release `v5.0.0`.

 ### Steps